 My mind went straight to the gutter, as the journalist apparently intended, with those comments about “the vaporized form of a woman and a heavily coated man’s form enter the car at about 2 o’clock” and “the strange noises and the quivering of the car.”
 This was beginning to remind me of the Bouncing Beds.

-While employees of the company were quitting in droves rather than working the night shift, it was that much more of an incentive for the curious, including the delightfully named undertaker, Mr. Yells, to sit up nights watching the car.
+While employees of the company were quitting in droves rather than work the night shift, it was that much more of an incentive for the curious, including the delightfully-named undertaker, Mr. Yells, to sit up nights watching the car.

 UNDERTAKER SEES GENEVA CAR SPOOKS